[Updated October 2023]

-For lots of us, Halloween is the one day each year where we can dress up and escape the everyday.
-From creepy costumes and spooky music to party games and tons of chocolate, we wouldn’t be surprised if Halloween’s your favourite holiday of the year!
+For many of us, Halloween is the one day of the year when we can really dress up and escape the everyday.
+From creepy costumes and spooky music to party games and tons of chocolate, it’s no surprise that so many people adore the spooky season.

 Go to a pumpkin patch (or an apple orchard!)